MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/staffing_cw.md

 7. Select a contract worker from ones listed and book the resource for the requirement.
 8. Project team member is created.
 However, the project team member is not updated with any subcontract or subcontract line and therefore the resource assignment will not be costed using the subcontract pricing.
 Manually update the project team member with a subcontract line and navigate to Project Estimates and click on update prices to see the updated cost of the resource assignment.

+> [!NOTE]
-Note: Project team members that have “Worker type” as “Contract worker” but do not have a subcontract reference are flagged as “Invalid” on the “Project team members” grid.
+> Project team members that have “Worker type” as “Contract worker” but do not have a subcontract reference are flagged as “Invalid” on the “Project team members” grid.
 When you see any project team members with this status, open the project team member record and manually update the subcontract and subcontract line fields so that the financial cost estimate accurately reflects the subcontractor cost on the Estimates tab.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]